patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/design.md

 Please note that the Patternfly template will NOT be automatically updated as the symbol library is.
 Every time this template file is updated, you will need to re-download and re-save this as a template.
 We have added [release notes](https://github.com/patternfly/patternfly-design-kit/blob/master/PatternFly%20release%20notes.md) to the [design-kit-repo](https://github.com/patternfly/patternfly-design-kit/) that document additions and edits to the design kit.
 This is a good place to start to review what has been added to the template file.

 Did you use the old versions of the symbols that were updated in files already?
 No problem -  you'll receive another notification in the top right of that specific Sketch file that will allow you to update them.

-## PatternFly wireframe kit
-A PatternFly wireframe kit is also available for creating low or mid-fidelity mockups that are compatible with PatternFly styles.

-[**Learn more about the PatternFly wireframe kit**](https://github.com/patternfly/patternfly-design-kit/blob/master/PatternFly%204%20-%20Wireframe%20library%20and%20template/Wireframe%20kit%20guideline.md) <i class="ws-content-blueArrow fas fa-arrow-right pf-u-mx-sm"></i>